saurabh33846/cryptoverse-bootcamp/src/instructions/exercise1.md

 # Exercise 1 -  Create NewsCard component

+## Before you start
+Run the following command in the root folder of your application
+- `rm -rf node_modules`
+- `rm -rf package-lock.json`
+- `npm i`

+Start your exercise once all these Commands are successful.
 ## Objective
 Create a news component as same way we crearted Currency component which will show show **News Card Component** text on UI.
 After completing this exercise you will be able to